 - I Don’t Understand the Code Well Enough to Change It

 This work is among the best books for software engineers because of its thorough section on Dependency-Breaking Techniques.
 Feathers explains refactoring techniques like Introduce Instance Delegator or Extract and Override Call with steps for implementation.
 This software engineering book provides an evergreen resource for legacy code management.

 The best books for software engineers build on lessons learned in school and on the job.
 Baylor University’s Online Masters in Computer Science provides the advanced foundation necessary for success in the software industry.
 Graduate courses are entirely virtual, and applicants are not required to submit GRE scores.

-The Software Engineering Track builds the design, analysis, and testing skills needed in a rapidly changing job market.
+The Software Engineering Degree builds the design, analysis, and testing skills needed in a rapidly changing job market.
 Students prepare for senior roles in software development with the help of experienced faculty members.
 Baylor University requires 30 credits of graduate courses, including:

 - Advanced Object-Oriented Development

 National recognition for Baylor University stems from its support for student excellence and post-graduate success.
 U.S. News & World Report ranked Baylor No. 77 in its ranking of National Universities.
 The publication also placed the university among national leaders in the following categories: